Robert-M-Lucas/h-mail/docs/generated/AuthTokenField.md

 # AuthTokenField

-Represents a base-64 encoded authentication token.
+Represents a base-64 encoded authentication token - you will not need to decode this.
 Used in bearer tokens and in some requests.

 ### Type: `string`